 Meanwhile, a roommate agreement:

-- is signed by all tenants living in the dwelling and not the landlord
+- Is signed by all tenants living in the dwelling and not the property owner.

-- covers topics not related to the lease, such as sharing the cost of communal items (e.g., toilet paper, communal groceries, cleaning supplies, etc.), cleaning, quiet hours, temperature settings, etc.
+- Covers topics not related to the lease, such as sharing the cost of communal items (e.g., cleaning, toilet paper, communal groceries, cleaning supplies), or defining house rules like quiet hours and temperature settings.

 When is a Room Rental Agreement Needed?

-A room rental agreement is needed when a person rents out a private room to a tenant or a primary tenant subleases their room to a third party.
+A room rental agreement is needed when a person rents out a private room to a tenant or a primary tenant sublets their room to a subtenant.

 Any time you rent a room to someone else, a room rental agreement helps the landlord feel more secure in knowing that the tenant will take good care of the room itself.
-It also helps the tenant feel better about who they are renting from since the responsibilities of the landlord are clearly laid out.
+It also helps the tenant feel better about who they’re renting from, since the responsibilities of the landlord are clearly defined.

-What Are the Consequences of Not Having a Room Rental Agreement?
+What Are the Consequences of Not Having a Simple Room Lease Agreement?

 Without a room rental agreement, you open yourself up to a variety of consequences.
-One consequence of not having a room rental agreement includes lost income from missing rent or a vacant apartment, and the financial consequences of property damages and mental anguish caused by conflict between you and your tenant.
+One consequence of not having a room rental agreement includes lost income from missing rent or a vacant apartment, and potential financial consequences of property damages and mental anguish caused by legal conflicts between you and your tenant.

-What Happens If Someone Breaks the Room Rental Agreement?
+What Happens if Someone Breaks the Simple Room Lease Agreement?

 In a perfect world, the room rental agreement prevents issues between you and your tenant.
 However, sometimes your tenant may break the terms of the agreement.
-Instead of putting up with their behavior, you do have the right to evict them as long as you follow the rules established by state law.
-However, eviction is an expensive process, which is why rental agreements and tenant screening are so important.
+Instead of putting up with their behavior, you do have the right to evict them from your rental unit as long as you follow the rules established by state law.
+However, eviction is an expensive and time-consuming process, which is why rental applications and comprehensive tenant screenings are so important.

-- Giving your tenant official notice to vacate the property and how to resolve the situation if they wish to remain
+- Giving your tenant official written notice to vacate the property, as well as steps on how to resolve the situation if they wish to remain.

-- Sending summons and complaint to the tenant
+- Sending summons and formal complaint to the tenant.

-If the person renting the room leaves unexpectedly without following the procedures outlined in the room rental agreement, you can file a claim in small claims court to recover their financial obligations, such as an early move-out fee or the rent due for the remainder of the room rental agreement term.
+If the person renting the room leaves unexpectedly without following the procedures outlined in the room rental agreement, you can file a claim in small claims court to recover their financial obligations, such as an early move-out fee or the rent amount due for the remainder of the occupancy term.

-Regardless of the situation, all room rental agreements should include the following terms to ensure all parties are protected.
+Regardless of the situation, all simple room lease agreements should include the following terms to ensure all parties are protected:

 - Names of All Parties: Everyone involved should be listed — the landlord, other tenants in the space, and the renter.
 If more than one person moves into the room, all adults should be listed.

-- Property Details: Identify the address of the rental property and the number of bedrooms and bathrooms, which room(s) is being rented and all common areas.
-Clearly identify the private and common areas of the property.
+- Property Details: Identify the address of the rental property and the number of bedrooms and bathrooms, which rooms are being rented, and all common areas.
+Clearly identify the private and common areas of the rental real estate.

-- Terms of the Room Rental Agreement: If the room is being rented for a specific time frame, identify a specific start and end date.
-If the room is being rented month-to-month or week-to-week, include the start date and notice obligation.
-Also, delineate the process for vacating the premises before the end of the room rental agreement term and how many days’ notice the tenant is required to give.
+- Terms of the Roommate’s Lease Agreement: If the room is being rented for a specific time frame, identify a specific start date and end date.
+If the room is being rented on a month-to-month basis or week-to-week, include the start date and notice obligation.
+Also, define the process for vacating the premises before the end of the room rental agreement term and how many days’ notice the tenant is required to give.

 - Rent Payment Instructions: The method of payment (virtual payment, check, cash) must be specified, as well as the due dates for payment.

 - Security Deposits and Other Fees: Identify whether or not a security deposit is required.
-If it is, state the amount, the requirements and procedure for its return at the end of the lease, which should all be based on security deposit state laws.
+If it is, state the security deposit amount, the requirements and procedure for its return at the end of the rental lease.
+These should all be based on security deposit state laws.

-- Monthly Bills: Explain which monthly bills the tenant is expected to contribute to, such as gas, water, electricity, or internet, and the amount they are responsible for and the procedure for paying them.
+- Monthly Bills: Explain which monthly utility bills the tenant is expected to contribute to, such as gas, water, electricity, or internet, and the amount they are responsible for, as well as the procedure for paying them.

-- Owner’s Entry: Identify the policy on the owner or landlord’s entry to the room for inspections.
+- Owner’s Entry: Identify the policy for the property owner or landlord’s entry to the rental unit for inspections.
 Clearly state the frequency of inspections and identify the notice period (usually 48 hours).

 - Signatures: All tenants and the landlord must sign and date the room rental agreement in order for it to be legally binding.